“…a splendid pianist, sensitive musically, supple in phrase, brilliant in technique.”

 “This is the kind of composer that fires up pianist Joanne Polk.
 We can thank her for her attention to women in music – she devoted herself to the complete piano music of the wonderful American composer Amy Beach with recordings known the world over.
 Etudes are meant as practice pieces for the uncountable challenges that pianists are constantly running up against.
 The trick for a composer is to get something recognizably heartfelt to rise to the top.
 Joanne Polk has picked her favorites from the thirty that Farrenc wrote in 1838.
 You’ll hear a real sense of joy in No. 11 (track 8), while No. 21 (track 14) radiates the warmth of a hymn, testing the pianist’s ability to control what’s in the foreground and what’s in the background.
 No. 29 (track 18) is a nicely crafted fugue, with interweaving lines, each of which need enough love to give them independence.”

-Joanne Polk is an Official
+Joanne Polk is an Exclusive

 “The Steinway piano assists in the realization of a lifetime of work.
 The uniquely sensitive Steinway can transform arduous pianistic struggles into musical and artistic bliss.
 Without an instrument as well-crafted and artistically satisfying as a Steinway, that ideal is guaranteed to be compromised.”